×

 Challenge 1: Dangerous & Steep Work Conditions

-We are experienced at working higher pitch and 2 story access tile roofs.
-We have replaced tile roofs all across Texas, from Port Aransas to DFW and of course all over San Antonio and the hill country.
-In some neighborhoods the tile roofs are even steeper than this, like the Dominion, and we have completed many tile roof replacements there to date.
-When working on these roofs our crew employs additional safety measures, more ground safety to protect against falling tiles, more use of rope and harnesses, bigger material lift equipment, and much more.
+We’ve worked steep, 2-story tile roofs all over Texas – Port Aransas, DFW, and across San Antonio and the hill country.
+Some neighborhoods run even steeper than this, like the Dominion, and we’ve completed many replacements there.
+On these roofs our crew adds safety measures: more ground coverage to catch falling tiles, rope and harnesses, bigger lift equipment, and more.

 Challenge 2: We Found a Cactus Growing on the Roof

 Yes, you read that right.
-A nearly 3 foot cactus was growing in the tile roof.
-And we were concerned this might cause a change order or reveal potential structural issues.
+A nearly 3-foot cactus was growing in the tile roof.
+We were concerned it might trigger a change order or uncover structural problems below.

 The Solution: Proper Training, Experience & Our Skillset

-Newer tile roofing systems with superior products and underlayment are less likely to have this happen but overall its a good reason to consider a maintenance plan with your tile roof to try and get ahead of vegetation or animal issues.
+Newer systems with better products and underlayment are far less prone to this.
+Still, it’s a solid reason to have a maintenance plan and stay ahead of vegetation or animal issues.

-This was not a particularly large growth so we just carefully removed it but had it been a different kind of plant that maybe had run small roots under large portions of the tile we would be dealing with structural issues and change orders.
-This is something we can often spot before even starting a tile roof replacement and another reason why you need a very thorough initial inspection.
+This growth was small enough that we removed it carefully.
+Had it been a different plant – one that had run roots under large sections of tile – we’d have been looking at structural issues and change orders.
+It’s something we can often catch before work even starts, and another reason to take the initial inspection seriously.

 Challenge 3: Work Around Rain and Protect the Decking

-This was a longer roof so we had to be careful to complete the job in a way that kept it protected for potential rain events during the build.
+This was a large job, and we had to sequence the work carefully to keep the roof protected through any rain events during the build.

 The Solution: Working With the Right People